PCT Patent Drawing Requirements 2026: International Filing Guide

 Every one of these shortcuts creates compounding work later.

-How PatentFig Supports International Filing Workflows
+How PatentFig AI Supports International Filing Workflows

-PatentFig is useful at the PCT stage because it helps teams create a cleaner common source before office-specific branching begins.
+PatentFig AI is useful at the PCT stage because it helps teams create a cleaner common source before office-specific branching begins.
 Instead of building six different regional figure sets from scratch, teams can standardize a higher-quality baseline first.

 That is especially valuable when the invention includes: